simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 * **Syslog over Stunnel:**
     The default behavior in SIMP is to encrypt syslog traffic using native :term:`TLS` in rsyslog.
-The logstash syslog configuration is setup to listen on a stunnel port, which then forwards to the local logstash syslog listener.
+The logstash syslog configuration is set up to listen on a stunnel port, which then forwards to the local logstash syslog listener.
 Unencrypted traffic is also supported for network devices.